tkaixinn/tp/docs/UserGuide.md

 <br>

-Please refer to the [Commands](#commands) below for details of each command.
+Please refer to the **Commands** below for details of each command.

 --------------------------------------------------------------------------------------------------------------------

 ## :star: Features

 ### Create new contacts
-* Add up to 500 contacts with only 4 mandatory fields to start (name, phone number, email and address)
+* Add up to 500 contacts with only 5 mandatory fields to start (name, phone number, email, address and offset)
 * Edit contacts for details you may have initially left out
-* Tag each contact with up to 9 custom tags
+* Tag each contact with up to 10 custom tags
 * Worldly automatically validates your contact details (like email, offset, and country) and will reject entries that don’t match the allowed format — so your contact list always stays clean.

 ### Organise your contact list